 The urbanisation of the world’s population is accelerating.
 By 2008, more than 50 per cent of the global population was already urban with more than one billion people living in slums (UNFPA, 2014).
 The megatrend of urbanisation will continue with estimates suggesting that by 2050 more than 67 per cent of the world’s population will be city dwellers (ECOSOC, 2011).

 With climate change and conflict posing significant threats to the urban poor, urban populations are particularly vulnerable to risks, especially children.

 Key aspects of social, economic, technological and natural systems function differently in urban areas than in rural or camp settings.
 Urban systems have specific features due to the density, diversity and dynamism of cities.
 This is evident, for example, in the ways that communities are defined and function; the ways that markets, economic development and employment exist; and the reliance on infrastructure, the private sector and service provision for a range of goods and services.

-To achieve this, World Vision is adapting its approaches, programming models, staffing and systems to deal with urban contexts.
+To achieve this, we are adapting our approaches, programming models, staffing and systems to deal with urban contexts.
 A variety of new competencies are being developed to ensure we are able to properly manage urban disasters.

 Responding in an urban context

-How will World Vision respond to this radically changing context when most of its experience is in rural settings?
+How will we respond to this radically changing context when most of our experience is in rural settings?

-The adaptation and development starts with a vision of the organisation’s desired future, that is, World Vision is properly equipped to respond to the challenges of the new urban century – including disaster management.
+The adaptation and development starts with a vision of the organisation’s desired future, that is, we are properly equipped to respond to the challenges of the new urban century – including disaster management.

 A leading humanitarian agency in urban contexts.